tjson/tjson-spec/draft-tjson-spec.md

 The following section describes the extended types added to TJSON by embedding them in string literals as described in section 2.1 of this document.

-## Unicode Strings ("s")

-The syntax for TJSON strings is grammatically identical to JSON, except per section 2.1 of this document the string type MUST carry a mandatory tag character, "s" indicating a Unicode string.

-Unlike JSON, all Unicode Strings in TJSON MUST be valid UTF-8 [@!RFC3629].
-No other Unicode encodings are valid for TJSON strings.
+## Boolean Values ("b")

+Boolean values are identified by the "b" tag.
+Only the `true` and `false` values are allowed: `null` MUST be rejected with a parse error.

-The following is an example of a Unicode String literal in TJSON:
+The following is an example of a TJSON boolean:

-    {"example:s":"Hello, world!"}
+    {"example:b":true}

 ## Binary Data ("d")